 - · What does your company do?

 - · What are you selling?

 - Who is your target audience and how do you sell your products or services?

 Your business idea is your competitive advantage in the market.
-What is different about your business idea?
-How will you stand out from the competition?
-What are your customers willing to pay for?
+What is willing to pay for?
 Identifying customers' needs and market trends is important in order to understand what qualities the customers value.